huggingface/llm.nvim/README.md

 local hfcc = require('hfcc')

 hfcc.setup({
-  api_token = "", -- cf Install paragraph
+  api_token = nil, -- cf Install paragraph
   model = "bigcode/starcoder", -- can be a model ID or an http(s) endpoint
   -- parameters that are added to the request body query_params = {